 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-We recommend consulting with a qualified genetics professional before undergoing genetic testing to make sure that the proper tests are ordered and that results are interpreted and explained correctly.
+We recommend consulting with a qualified genetics professional before and after undergoing genetic testing to make sure that the proper tests are ordered and that results are interpreted and explained correctly.
 To learn more see our "Should I Get Genetic Testing?" or consider signing up for our Peer Navigator Program to get one-to-one support as you make your decsions around genetic testing.

 You can find other people who share your same mutation on our Share Your Mutation section of our message boards.